 Coconut Sugar vs. Table Sugar

-On a molecular level, sugar is a carbohydrate that the body uses as a source of energy.
-Both coconut sugar and table sugar are primarily sucrose, a disaccharide, while their remaining molecular makeup comprises two monosaccharides, fructose and glucose, per Michigan State University.
+Sugar is a carb that the body uses for energy.
+Both coconut and table sugar are made up mostly of sucrose, followed by fructose and glucose, per Michigan State University.

 Coconut Sugar’s Low Glycemic Index

-The significant difference between coconut sugar and regular table sugar can be seen in the glycemic index (GI) levels of the two sugars.
-The GI measures how a particular sugar affects the body's blood levels after consumption.
+The significant difference between coconut sugar and regular table sugar is their glycemic index (GI).
+The GI measures how food affects the body's blood sugar levels.

-Foods with high GI levels cause large spikes in blood glucose levels as they are quickly broken down by the body in a "sugar rush," per the University of Washington.
+Foods with high GI levels cause big spikes in blood sugar levels because they are quickly broken down by the body in a "sugar rush," per the University of Washington.
 This increase in blood sugar levels can have a negative effect on people with diabetes.